I-2-4-22.Claimant Requests Withdrawal of Application at Hearing Level

 As provided in 20 CFR 404.640 and 416.355, a claimant may withdraw an application in certain circumstances, even after the agency makes a determination.
-These regulatory sections use the term “determination,” which is defined in 20 CFR 404.901 and 416.1401, as meaning the initial determination or reconsideration determination.
+These regulatory sections use the term “determination,” which is defined in 20 CFR 404.901 and 416.1401, as the initial determination or reconsideration determination.
 For detailed information about when a claimant can withdraw an application, see Program Operations Manual System (POMS) GN 00206.005.

-However, the regulations do not provide authority to withdraw an application after an administrative law judge (ALJ) has issued a decision or dismissal.
-Further, withdrawal of an application after the issuance of a decision could create processing conflicts with several Acquiescence Rulings that require the agency to adopt prior ALJ decisional findings.
-For similar reasons, a claimant may not withdraw an application after a case has been remanded by the Appeals Council or a Federal court.
-When a case has been remanded, see the instructions in Hearings, Appeals and Litigation Law (HALLEX) manual I-2-4-37 and I-2-8-18, as applicable.
+The regulations do not provide authority to withdraw an application after an administrative law judge (ALJ) has issued a decision or order of dismissal.
+Further, withdrawal of an application after the issuance of a decision could create processing conflicts with Acquiescence Rulings that require the agency to adopt prior ALJ decisional findings.
+For similar reasons, a claimant may not withdraw an application after the Appeals Council or a Federal court has remanded a case.
+When a Federal court has remanded a case, refer to Hearings, Appeals and Litigation Law (HALLEX) manual I-2-4-37 and I-2-8-18, as applicable.

-B. ALJ Has Not Acted on the Claim at the Time of Request to Withdraw Application
+B. ALJ Has Not Acted Before Claimant Requests to Withdraw Application

 1. Determine Whether Claimant Intends to Withdraw Application

 If an ALJ has not acted on the claim(s) and a claimant submits a request to withdraw an application, Office of Hearings Operations (OHO) staff will evaluate whether the claimant may have intended to withdraw the request for hearing instead of the application.
 For example, a claimant may submit the request on a form SSA-521, “Request for Withdrawal of Application,” but state on the form that he or she wants to withdraw the request for hearing.

-If the claimant indicates he or she intended to withdraw the request for hearing, HO staff will follow the instructions in HALLEX I-2-4-20.
+If the claimant indicates he or she intends to withdraw the request for hearing, OHO staff will follow the instructions in HALLEX I-2-4-20.

-If HO staff is unable to obtain clarification regarding whether the claimant intends to withdraw the application or request for hearing, despite reasonable attempts to contact the claimant or any appointed representative, OHO staff will treat an unclear request as a request to withdraw the request for hearing.
+If OHO staff is unable to obtain clarification regarding whether the claimant intends to withdraw the application or request for hearing, despite reasonable attempts to contact the claimant or any appointed representative, OHO staff will treat the unclear request as a request to withdraw the request for hearing.